OData/v3ProtocolDocument/OData.markdown

 Alternatively, a relationship MAY be updated as part of an update to the source Entity.
 Update the entity; the NavigationProperty MUST include the required binding information for the new target Entity.
 This binding information MUST be formatted as for a deferred NavigationProperty in a response.

+### Managing Resources ###

+Binary resources are one of the primitive types that can be used in the difinition of a Property.
+However, they are complex enough that there are special rules for manipulating them.

+There are two ways to associate a Property with a particular value Resoruce: Media Link Entries (MLEs) or Named Streams.

 #### Manage a Media Resource Using MLEs ####

 A server MAY expose Media Resoruces using Media Link Entries.
 These are Entities which represent a single data BLOB.
 They behave very similarly to normal Entities, but they have a different representation for some operations.